2014 Singapore Grand Prix: Practice

 Pastor Maldonado caused the second practice session to be stopped after crashing at turn ten.

 There were three evening practice sessions—two 90-minute sessions on Friday and a single 60-minute session on Saturday—preceding Sunday's race.
-In the first practice session, Alonso lapped fastest at 1 minute, 49.056 seconds, one-tenth of a second quicker than Hamilton in second.
+In the first practice session, Alonso lapped fastest at 1:49.056, one-tenth of a second quicker than Hamilton in second.
 Rosberg, Vettel, Ricciardo, Jean-Éric Vergne, Kimi Räikkönen, Jenson Button, Daniil Kvyat and Sergio Pérez were in positions two through ten.
 Although several drivers narrowly avoided damaging their cars, the session passed relatively smoothly.
 Vergne's battery was changed, causing him to miss the first hour.
 After setting his fastest lap, he stopped with an energy recovery system failure, ending his session early.
 Räikkonen's session also ended early with brake fire.
 Vettel stopped at the pit lane exit with a sudden loss in oil pressure; he avoided a ten-place grid penalty because he used an older engine.

-Hamilton, who had brake vibrations, set the day's fastest lap of 1 minute, 47.490 seconds on the super soft compound tyres in the second practice session; Alonso, Ricciardo, Räikkönen, Vettel, the McLaren pair of Kevin Magnussen and Button, Pérez, Nico Hülkenberg and Kvyat followed in the top ten.
-The session was disrupted halfway through when Pastor Maldonado overdrove through turn 10, lost control of his car's rear, and slid into the right-hand exit barriers, damaging his vehicle's front-right hand corner.
+Hamilton, who had brake vibrations, set the day's fastest lap of 1:47.490 on the super soft compound tyres in the second practice session; Alonso, Ricciardo, Räikkönen, Vettel, the McLaren pair of Kevin Magnussen and Button, Pérez, Nico Hülkenberg and Kvyat followed in the top ten.
+The session was disrupted halfway through when Pastor Maldonado overdrove through turn 10, lost control of his car's rear, and slid into the right-hand exit barriers, damaging the front-right hand corner.
 After the session, Lotus constructed a new E22 chassis overnight for Maldonado for the remainder of the event.
-In the final practice session, held in cloudy weather, Alonso set the fastest lap of the weekend so far at 1 minute, 47.299 seconds, 0.051 seconds faster than Ricciardo in second.
-Rosberg was third after a slow first third of the lap and went over the turn 11 kerbs.
+In the final practice session, held in cloudy weather, Alonso set the fastest lap of the weekend so far at 1:47.299, 0.051 seconds faster than Ricciardo in second.
+Rosberg was third after a slow first sector and went over the turn 11 kerbs.
 Vergne, Vettel, Hamilton, Felipe Massa, Bottas, Räikkönen and Esteban Gutiérrez completed the top ten.